maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## [Game Play Analysis II](https://zhuanlan.zhihu.com/p/254370126)

-Write a SQL query that reports the device that is first logged in for each player.
+Write a SQL query that reports the **DEVICE that is first logged in for each player.**
 ```diff
 Activity table:
 +-----------+-----------+------------+--------------+